CodeAndWeb/ngx-translate.org/src/content/docs/20-reference/60-translate-parser-api.md

 If you are not using a [compiler](/reference/translate-compiler-api/), you can expect `expr` to be a `string`.

-The `TranslateParser` is called every time a translation is requested with a given set of interpolation parameters.
+The `TranslateParser` is called every time you request a translation with a given set of interpolation parameters.
-If parsing these messages is too complex, we recommend using a compiler to pre-process the messages.
+If parsing these messages is too complex, we recommend using a compiler to pre-process your messages.

 ## Custom Parser Implementation